 Ford went about making their Power Stroke engine more environmentally friendly

 The second generation of the Power Stroke diesel engine had several problems as Ford worked to design it with stricter emissions guidelines.
-According to ProSource Diesel, the 6.0-liter model, which replaced the original 7.3-liter version, had a list of issues.
+The 6.0-liter model, which replaced the original 7.3-liter version, had a list of issues.
 These problems included clogged EGR valves and head gasket failures.
 Thankfully, the current 6.7-liter turbocharged Power Stroke diesel engine is a solid performer.

 Is the Power Stroke diesel a good engine?